Aditya-021005/Portfolio/src/content/projects/agri-drone.md

 The design goal was that an operator should be able to answer "is this survey going correctly?" without reading a single number twice.

-## Challenges

-**Vibration into the IMU.** Large props on a foldable frame put real vibration into the flight controller.
-Resolved with damped controller mounting and by balancing props before flight — visible in the logs as a tightening of the accelerometer traces.

-**Compass interference.** High motor currents running near the GPS/compass mast skew heading.
-Fixed by routing high-current leads away from the mast and re-running the compass calibration in place, with the full payload fitted.

-**Endurance versus payload.** Every gram of camera and gimbal is endurance spent.
-This is a straight trade, and the honest answer was to fix the mission length first and let that constrain the payload — not the other way round.

-## Lessons learned

-- Size the propulsion system on paper before ordering anything.
-Every component after the motor choice is downstream of it.
-- Failsafes are a design input, not a settings screen you fill in at the end.
-- A ground station earns its keep the first time it tells you something is wrong *before* the airframe does.

 ## Future improvements